God in Islam: Ash'aris and Maturidis

 The Ash'ari and Maturidi scholars emphasise that the Qur'an expresses that God does not need any of his creation as he is perfect.
 He is immutable (does not change), self-subsisting and self-sufficient, without figure, form, colour or parts.
 His existence has neither beginning nor end.
 He is not a body composed of substances or elements.
 He is not an accident inherent in a body or dwelling in a place.
 He is unique, unlike anything in his creation.
 He is ineffable, beyond human understanding, comprehension and therefore human description, as per his words:

 He is omnitemporal in the way that he is omnipresent, as per his words: He is everywhere by his knowledge and power, and nowhere, without being in a place, direction or location, because He existed eternally before all the creations (including time and space) and is clear from change.
 He is always in the present, yet transcends time.
-God is not within time; time is one of his creations and doesn't affect him, so for him there is no past, present and future.
+God is not within time; time is one of his creations and does not affect him, so for him there is no past, present and future.

 The Hanafi-Maturidi scholar, 'Ali al-Qari (d.
 1014/1606) in his Sharh al-Fiqh al-Akbar states: "Allah the Exalted is not in any place or space, nor is He subject to time, because both time and space are amongst His creations.
 He the Exalted was present in pre-existence and there was nothing of the creation with Him".

 Thus, according to Maturidis and Ash'aris, God is beyond time and space, and is transcendent, infinite (not limited) and eternal, without beginning or end, as per his words: A hadith mentioned in Sahih Muslim explains this part of the verse as follows:

 At the same time, he is near to everything that has being; nay, he is nearer to men than their jugular veins (this is alluded to in the verse 50:16), and is witness to everything —though his nearness is not like the nearness of bodies, as neither is his essence like the essence of bodies.
 Neither does he exist in anything or does anything exist in him; but he is beyond space and time; for he is the creator of space and time, and was before space and time were created, and is now after the same manner as He always was (i.e., without place nor time).